jitsi/jitsi-meet-spot/spot-admin/docs/getting-started.md

 The `ABC456` is the Spot join code.
 The app should return a JSON which contains MUC room name needed for the Spot Remote to connect to the Spot TV.

+C. To get the list of calendar events:

+`./scripts/calendar_events.sh`